awentzonline/phaser-tunnel-runner/README.md

  * `grunt gh-pages`
  * View your game at http://YOUR_GITHUB_USER.github.io/YOUR_PROJECT_NAME/

-For instance, you can view base-phaser-game at http://awentzonline.github.io/base-phaser-game/
+For instance, you can view phaser-tunnel-game at http://awentzonline.github.io/phaser-tunnel-runner/